ualib/agda-algebras/algebras.lagda.rst

 ..
 SUBUNIVERSE GENERATION
 .. -------------------------------------------

-.. _thm 1.14:

 .. _obs 6:

-.. proof:observation:: Subuniverse generation
+.. proof:observation:: UAFST Thm 1.14

    Let :math:`𝑨 = ⟨A, F^{𝑨}⟩`  be  an  algebra in the signature :math:`σ = (F, ρ)` and let :math:`A_0` be a subset of :math:`A`.